AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 "Patients will hate it."

 They hate slow IVR phone trees.
-Modern voice AI that picks up in under a second, speaks naturally and can actually book the appointment tests well — under 3% of callers ask for a human in the first minute.
+Modern voice AI that picks up quickly, speaks naturally and can actually book the appointment tests well — we track how often callers ask for a human as a first-class metric during pilot.
 The patients who hate the AI are usually the ones the AI also can't help — and those route to a human anyway.
-Worth running a 2-week patient-feedback survey during pilot, not arguing it in theory.
+Worth running a patient-feedback survey during pilot, not arguing it in theory.

 "We tried Vapi / Retell / Bland and it didn't work."